MurichAJ/ssg-example/src/md/posts/about-how-i-love-cats.md

 ---
-title: Posts list?
-Or what?
+title: About how i love cats
 url: /posts
 contributors:
   - MurichAJ